-I thought about that comment then, and I've been thinking about it since.
+I thought about that comment then, and I've thought about it since.
 I would give the same answer now that I gave then.
 I don't believe there is a question anywhere that requires 30 minutes of answer.
 (Actually, I have trouble thinking of a question that requires two minutes of answer.)
 And a recent conversation with my son Andrew highlighted this for me.

 Andrew enrolled as a first-year business student in September, 2006, at a university in southern Ontario.
 He took calculus as a required course and, at the start of the year, the professor informed the class that every second Friday morning would be devoted to Q&A.